rust-lang/book/src/ch07-03-controlling-visibility-with-pub.md

 library crate, Rust will warn us that it's unused.
-Once we tell Rust something is public, Rust knows that we intend for code external to our crate to use it, and Rust considers theoretical external usage that is now possible to count as being used and it will stop warning us.
+Once we tell Rust something is public, Rust knows that we intend for code external to our crate to use it, and Rust considers theoretical external usage that is now possible to count as being used.
+Thus, when something is marked as public, Rust will stop warning us that it is unused.

 To tell Rust we want to make something public, we add the `pub` keyword.
 This keyword goes before the declaration of the item we want to make public.
 Let's